 Shop In Amazon: 100% Blackout Window Curtain

-When we have to leave Maya alone in the van, we turn on the vent fan, open both rear window, and put up our three reflectix window shades.
+When it’s hot outside and we have to leave Maya alone in the van, we turn on the vent fan, open both rear windows, and put up our three Reflectix window shades.
 If it is too hot and we plan to be outside for a longer stint, we simply put her in our cat backpack and bring her with us.

 Training Your Cat To Feel Comfortable Being Outdoors

 During van life, your cat will come into contact with the outside world much more often than when he or she was at home.
 This means there will be many situations when your cat will be surrounded by new people and confronted by other animals.
 Your cat will also be bombarded by strange and, possibly, frightening new sounds.

 For us, it was very important for Maya to learn not to freak out and run off when confronted with strange animals and new situations.
 To help get Maya comfortable with being outdoors, we did the following three things